openUC2/UC2-GIT/CAD/ASSEMBLY_CUBE_Mirror_45_v2/Readme.md

 <img src="./IMAGES/CUBE_MIRRORMOUNT_45_1.jpg" width="300">
 </p>

-3. Put the insert inside the cube and close the lid.
+3. Put the insert inside the cube and close the lid using the screws.
 <p align="center">
 <img src="./IMAGES/CUBE_MIRRORMOUNT_45_2.jpg" width="300">
 </p>

+4. Add screws to the other side of the cube - Done!

 ## Safety
 Don't touch the silver surface!

-Attention, don't cut your fingers while removing the lens from the iPhone sensor!

 Never (!) look into the laser pointer!
 It will damage your eye immediately!

 * ATTENTION: NEVER WATCH DIRECTLY INTO THE LASER!
 EYE WILL BE DAMAGED DIRECTLY
-* NEVER SWITCH ON THE LASER WITHOUT INTEDED USE
+* NEVER SWITCH ON THE LASER WITHOUT INTENDED USE
 * BEAM HAS TO GO AWAY FROM ONESELF - ALWAYS!